The Anniversary of the Six-Day War

 After reciting the 49th Psalm, Rabbi Goren recited the Shehecheyanu blessing,

-Rabbi Goren’s fervent desire still echoes through the five decades since Jerusalem’s liberation.
+Rabbi Goren’s fervent desire still echoes through the more than five decades since Jerusalem’s liberation.

 Moshe Dayan (1915 –1981)